jossnock/moving_circle/README.md

 ## Initial Inputs

-- Circle radius
+- Circle radius (default is 128

-- Circle thickness
+- Circle thickness (default is radius DIV 32)

-- Circle acceleration
+- Circle acceleration (default is 1)

-- Circle movement angle (in radians)
+- Circle movement angle (in radians) (default is pi/4)

 ## Controls